GyroSuperintelligence/BabyLM/README.md

 The following are testable hypotheses inspired by this convergence.

----

 ### 1. Non-coding DNA as a Navigational Landscape

-**Hypothesis:** The primary function of much non-coding ("junk") DNA is to define a deterministic gyroscopic navigation path for cellular machinery.
+**Hypothesis:** The primary function of much non-coding ("junk") DNA is to define a dynamo-gyroscopic navigation path for cellular machinery.

 **Rationale:** Chromatin conformation data (Hi-C) show that non-coding sequences fold the genome into specific 3D loop paths, gating access to genes.
 GyroSI predicts that this folding isn't just passive structure but an active, computable navigational route that guides components like RNA polymerase through the correct sequence of spatial transformations to find and express a target gene with precise timing.